-Advanced Training Techniques for HIT – How Can I Step Up My Routine?
+Advanced Training Techniques – How Can I Step Up My Routine?

 This advanced training technique involves following up a single-joint exercise with a compound exercise.
 Recruiting other muscles after you’ve worked the first muscle to failure helps you get more work out of the targeted muscle than would otherwise be possible.